 Since the 1990-1991 Gulf War, ground forces have realized that unprotected maneuver in the open may lead to decimation.
-Less-modern ground forces have attempted to negate this by
+Less-modern ground forces have attempted to negate this by moving the fight to terrain that defeats or degrades high-precision systems - mountains, jungle, extensive forest, swamps, and cities - while conducting a long-term war of attrition to sap the enemy's political will.

-Difficult terrain will also be a valuable ally in future conventional maneuver war, as will camouflage, electronic and aerial masking, effective air-defense systems and secure messaging.
+Difficult terrain will also be a valuable ally in future conventional maneuver war, as will camouflage, electronic and aerial masking, effective air-defense systems, and secure messaging.
 Maneuver defense will clearly be a feature of future conventional maneuver war.

 One thing that may change dramatically is the fundamental concept of the main, linear, positional defense to which maneuver defense leads.
 Perhaps the main linear defense will be anchored in difficult terrain.
 Perhaps the main defense will more closely resemble the security-zone maneuver defense.
-The main defense may become an expanded security zone containing counterstrike/counterattack forces and a concentration of highprecision weapons systems.
-Open flanks may be covered by maneuvering artillery fires, aviation and positional forces not under duress.
+The main defense may become an expanded security zone containing counterstrike/counterattack forces and a concentration of high-precision weapons systems.
+Open flanks may be covered by maneuvering artillery fires, aviation, and positional forces not under duress.

-The Russian concept of maneuver by fire may dominate the battlefield, as it alone may enable maneuver.19

-The linear battlefield may be replaced by the fragmented, or nonlinear [очаговый], battlefield, where brigades maneuver like naval flotillas, deploying maneuver and fire subunits over large areas, protected by air-defense systems, electronic warfare and particulate smoke.
-Strongpoints will be established and abandoned, artillery fires will maneuver and difficult terrain will become the future fortresses and redoubts.
+The Russian concept of maneuver by fire may dominate the battlefield, as it alone may enable maneuver.
+The linear battlefield may be replaced by the fragmented, or nonlinear [очаговый], battlefield, where brigades maneuver like naval flotillas, deploying maneuver and fire subunits over large areas, protected by air-defense systems, electronic warfare, and particulate smoke.
+Strongpoints will be established and abandoned, artillery fires will maneuver, and difficult terrain will become the future fortresses and redoubts.

-Fragmented battlefield
+Fragmented Battlefield

-World War I in the West was a positional fight where artillery, field fortifications and interlocking machinegun fire prevented maneuver.
+World War I in the West was a positional fight where artillery, field fortifications, and interlocking machine-gun fire prevented maneuver.
 World War I in the East, however, was not always positional but was sometimes fluid.
 The antithesis to the stalemate in the West was the tank.
 Yet the tank did not spell the end of linear defense.
 During World War II, the tank enabled maneuver in some places, but in other places, difficult terrain and integrated defenses prevented maneuver and fires prevailed.
 For example, the Korean War began with a great deal of maneuver but stalemated into positional mountain combat enabled by fires.
 Vietnam was about the maneuver of the helicopter, but difficult terrain dominated the battlefield.

 The antitank guided missile and precision-guided munitions currently threaten maneuver.
-Still, advances in fires, electronic countermeasures, robotics and air defense may enable maneuver.
+Still, advances in fires, electronic countermeasures, robotics, and air defense may enable maneuver.